plan4hub/yoda/docs/MANUAL.md

 Yoda includes a label-driven Kanban board.
 Note, that this is different than GitHub based projects, which also deliver a Kanban view.
 The advantage of Yoda Kanban boards is that it allows different views (i.e. column definitions) of issues across repositories within the same organization.

 Columns are defined based on labels, which of course should be mutually exclusive to make sense.
-The column defnitions is a comma separate list of [<column title>]<issue state>:<label text>.
+The column definitions is a comma separate list of [<column title>]<issue state>:<label text>.
 Issue state can be open, closed, or all.
 The label text may be set to "*" for match all labels.

 A number of column definitions are included.
 Assuming you use "T1 - Defect", "T2 - Enhancement", "T3 - Task" for issue types, the following defintion defines a nice Kanban board.